Bruno-freire/landing-page/README.md

 The images used in this landing page are from Frontend Mentor, a website that provides challenges to help improve frontend coding skills.
 The styles for the page were written by the creator of this repository.

-Segue o link para acessar o site: https://bruno-freire.github.io/landpage/
+Follow the link to access the website: https://bruno-freire.github.io/landpage/